state-alchemists/zrb/docs/configurations.md

 </div>

 You can configure Zrb using environment variables.
-For example, you can turn off advertisement by set `ZRB_SHOW_ADVERTISEMENT` to `false`
+For example, you can turn off advertisements by set `ZRB_SHOW_ADVERTISEMENT` to `false`

 ```bash
 export ZRB_SHOW_ADVERTISEMENT=false